BDSM: Psychology

-Research indicates that there is no evidence that a preference for BDSM is a consequence of childhood abuse.
 Some reports suggest that people abused as children may have more BDSM injuries and have difficulty with safe words being recognized as meaning stop the previously consensual behaviour; thus, it is possible that people choosing BDSM as part of their lifestyle, who also were previously abused, may have had more police or hospital reports of injuries.
 In one study of three online surveys, many transgender adults remarked that BDSM influenced their individual experience of gender.